life-itself/tao/hubs/README.md

 ### How does a typical week look like in the hub?

 Below is an example of a timetable showcasing how communal life at our hubs could look like.
+The hubmembers collectively decide which practices are being put into place, so this is only a snippet of an evermoving process.
 In general, life in the community is what you make it, so feel free to add to the programme yourself!

 | Monday                           | Tuesday                           | Wednesday | Thursday                          | Friday                     |